-* Decline in Chinese exports drives down commodity currencies
+* Decline in Chinese exports drives down commodity

 * Copper hits eight-month low

 * Mining stocks hit by Chinese trade data

 * Boeing shares down after it find cracks in wings of